Corine Franco: Lyon

 In Franco's first season with Lyon, she appeared in 19 matches, starting 17, and scored two goals en route to Lyon winning their second straight D1 Féminine title and Franco's first of her career.
 The 2008–09 season also gave Franco the opportunity to display her talents on the European stage as Lyon were participating in the 2008–09 UEFA Women's Cup.
 Lyon cruised through the group stage portion of the tournament and in the knockout rounds, they faced Italian club A.S.D.
 CF Bardolino.
 Lyon won the tie 9–1 on aggregate as Franco scoring a goal in both legs.
 Lyon eventually suffered elimination in the semi-finals to German club FCR 2001 Duisburg.

 On 15 October 2010, it was confirmed by Lyon officials that Franco suffered a rupture of her anterior cruciate ligament, as well as her medial meniscus and lateral meniscus in her right knee.
 She suffered the injury while playing in a UEFA Women's Champions League match against AZ Alkmaar.
 Franco missed six months.

 She retired at the end of the 2017—2018 football season, after having won the domestic league and Champions League titles with Lyon.

 International career

 Franco made her international debut on 22 February 2003 in a 2–1 loss to China.
 She scored her first international goal three days later in a 2–1 victory over the Netherlands.
-During qualification for the UEFA Women's Euro 2009, she scored one goal against Greece.
+During qualification for the UEFA Euro 2009, she scored one goal against Greece.
 In the tournament, she appeared in all 4 matches France contested.
 France reached as far as the quarterfinals losing to the Netherlands 4–5 on penalties with Franco missing her penalty shot.
-On 23 September 2009, she scored a brace against Serbia in a 2011 FIFA Women's World Cup qualification match.
+On 23 September 2009, she scored a brace against Serbia in a 2011 FIFA World Cup qualification match.
 France won the match 7–0.
 A month later, she scored a goal in another qualification match, this time against Estonia in a 12–0 victory.

 Franco made her last international appearance in 2–3 win over Australia on 7 March 2014.